apple/swift-nio-imap/CONTRIBUTING.md

 ### Make sure Tests work on Linux

-SwiftNIO uses XCTest to run tests on both macOS and Linux.
+swift-nio-email uses XCTest to run tests on both macOS and Linux.
 While the macOS version of XCTest is able to use the Objective-C runtime to discover tests at execution time, the Linux version is not.
 For this reason, whenever you add new tests **you have to run a script** that generates the hooks needed to run those tests on Linux, or our CI will complain that the tests are not all present on Linux.
 To do this, merely execute `ruby ./scripts/generate_linux_tests.rb` at the root of the package and check the changes it made.

 ## How to contribute your work

-Please open a pull request at https://github.com/apple/swift-nio.
+Please open a pull request at https://github.com/apple/swift-nio-email.
 Make sure the CI passes, and then wait for code review.